waleedkadous/edit_trick/README.md

 Instead of processing the entire document, the "edit trick" involves:

-1. Breaking the document into logical sections
-2. Having the LLM generate a list of specific edits to apply
+1. Having the LLM generate a list of specific edits to apply
-3. Applying those edits to the original document
+2. Applying those edits to the original document

 This approach is:
 - Faster ⚡